purvakulkarni15/Metis-installation-on-windows/README.md

-# Metis installation on Windows: The Epic Battle Guide
+# Metis installation on Windows

 Before we start, make sure you’ve got these tools in your inventory: